Pedro Moreno (footballer)

 Pedro Moreno (born 29 June 1951) is a former footballer who played professionally in Spain's La Liga.

 Career

-Born in Las Palmas, Moreno moved to Argentina where he began his football career with Ferro Carril Oeste.
+Born in Las Palmas, Moreno moved to Argentina where he began his football career with Argentino Oeste.
 At age 21, he returned to Spain where he signed with Granada CF. He played sparingly during his first season with the club, and moved on loan to Segunda División side Levante UD for the second half of the 1973–74 season.
 Moreno also played for CP Mérida.

 Personal

 Moreno's son, Iván, is also a professional footballer.